Upper-Junior Course/Parent Tutorial (10-12 yrs), $165 - No Prerequisite

 Junior Course/Parent Tutorial (9-12yrs), $165 – No Prerequisite

-Through several of Lucy M. Montgomery's stories, students will enjoy the delightful anecdotes and humorous, intriguing characters in delightful stories set in Canada.
+Through several of Lucy M. Montgomery's stories, students and their parents will enjoy the delightful anecdotes and humorous, intriguing characters in delightful stories set in Canada.
 There are many valuable lessons, truths, and ideas to discover in these tales of the memorable Anne and her family.

-Note: Students do well to get their own copies of the books being read.
+Note: Online copies are available below, but students do well to get their own copies of the books being read.

 12 yrs. and up, $175 - Prerequisite: Must have read The Hobbit and Lord of the Rings.